 Although there are no butterflies permanently established on Fair Isle, immigrants do occur annually.
 In most years only a handful of butterflies are seen on the island, but in some years large invasions have occurred; those in 1980, 1996, 2002 and 2003 were particularly stunning.

-Eleven species of butterfly have been recorded on Fair Isle, but only one has bred.
+Eleven species of butterfly have been recorded on Fair Isle, but only two have bred.

 The following are seen annually or near annually in varying numbers: